 What Soil Is Best For Coral Bells?

-The medium in which the plant grows has a great influence on its development and appearance.
+The medium in which the plant grows considerably influences its development and appearance.
 Mistakes in this matter can lead to unintended consequences.

-A well-drained and nutritious soil is best for Coral Bells.
-Also heucheras like a slightly acidic or neutral substrate.
+QUICK ANSWER: Coral bells prefer well-drained and nutritious soil.
+They also like a slightly acidic or neutral substrate.

 What Soil Is Best For Coral Bells